Metered billing for SaaS using the commercial marketplace metering service

 Like flat rate plans, a plan with dimensions can be set as private plan, accessible only by the plan's defined audience.

-Because a dimension used with the Marketplace metering service represents an understanding of how a customer will be paying for the service, all of the details for a dimension are no longer editable once you publish it.
+Because a dimension used with the commercial marketplace metering service represents an understanding of how a customer will be paying for the service, all of the details for a dimension are no longer editable after you publish it.
 It's important that you have your dimensions fully defined for a plan before you publish.

 Once an offer is published with a dimension, the offer-level details for that dimension can no longer be changed:

 - Display Name